Sliding mode on tangential sets of Filippov systems: Regularized tangential vector field

 \section{Regularized tangential vector field}

 Let $Z=(Z_+,Z_-)$ be a PSVF.
-Let $\eta:V\subset U\to\R^m,$ with $m<n$ and $V\subset U$ open, be a smooth function presenting $ 0 \in \R^m$ as a regular value.
-Assume that $M = \eta^{-1}( 0 )\subset\Sigma^{\tang}$ satisfies condition \eqref{cond} of Definition \ref{definicao-campo-tagencial}.
-Motivated by \cite{Novaes15}, the next result shows that the tangential sliding vector field $Z_{M}^{\tang}$ is locally conjugated to the reduced dynamics of a SP-Problem arisen from the regularization of $Z$, restricted to a manifold contained in the slow set.
+Let $\eta:V\subset U\to\R^m,$ with $m<n$ and $V\subset U$ open, be a smooth function is defined by $0\in\R^m$ as a regular value.
+Assume that $M = \eta^{-1}(0)\subset\Sigma^{\tang}$ satisfies condition \eqref{cond} of Definition \ref{definicao-campo-tagencial}.
+Following \cite{Novaes15}, the next result shows that the tangential sliding vector field $Z_{M}^{\tang}$ is locally conjugated to the reduced dynamics of a SP-Problem arisen from the regularization of $Z$, and restricted to a manifold contained in the slow set.

-\begin{theorem} For each $p\in M$, there exists a neighbourhood $D\subset \R^n$ of $p$ such that, for any $C^r$ (resp. continuous) transition function $\phi$, the $\phi$--regularization $Z_{\e}$ of $Z\big|_D$ can be written as a SP-Problem (according to Definition \ref{spproblem}) such that the reduced system has an invariant manifold $\CS^{\tang},$ contained in the slow set $\CS,$ $C^r$--diffeomorphic (resp. homeomorphic) to $M\cap D$.
-In addition, the reduced system restricted to $\CS^{\tang}$ is $C^r$--conjugated (resp. topologically conjugated) to the tangential sliding vector field $Z_{M\cap D}^{\tang}$. \end{theorem}
+\begin{theorem} For each $p\in M$, there exists a neighbourhood $D\subset \R^n$ of $p$ such that, for any $C^r$ (resp. continuous) transition function $\phi$, the $\phi$-regularization $Z_{\e}$ of $Z\big|_D$ can be written as a SP-Problem (according to Definition \ref{spproblem}) such that the reduced system has an invariant manifold $\CS^{\tang}$, which is contained in the slow set $\CS$ and is $C^r$-diffeomorphic (resp. homeomorphically) to $M\cap D$.
+In addition, the reduced system restricted to $\CS^{\tang}$ is $C^r$-conjugated (resp. to be topologically conjugated) to the tangential sliding vector field $Z_{M\cap D}^{\tang}$. \end{theorem}

 \begin{proof} First, notice that there exists a neighborhood $D\subset\R^n$ of $p$ and a local coordinate system for which $h(x_1, \dots, x_n)=x_n$ and $\eta(x_1, \dots, x_n)=(x_{n-m+1},\dots,x_n)$.
 In the given coordinates, we get